How to Configure and Use RMAN Compressed Backup for Oracle?

 Conclusion

-RMAN’s built-in compression features—from BASIC through HIGH—let you fine-tune the trade-off between storage savings and CPU use while benefiting from block-level optimizations.
+RMAN’s built-in compression features from BASIC to Advanced levels let you fine-tune the trade-off between storage savings and CPU use while benefiting from block-level optimizations.
 External compression can fill gaps when licenses are unavailable but adds complexity.
 Test each level under realistic loads, monitor CPU and throughput metrics, and apply compression before encryption to maximize efficiency.
 With these practices, you’ll achieve reliable, space-efficient backups that align with your recovery objectives.

 Share on: